bhouston/mycoder-mini/README.md

 ## How It Works

 1. The tool takes your prompt and sends it to Claude
-2. Claude analyzes the task and decides what shell commands to run
+2. Claude analyzes the task and decides what shell commands to run using native tool calling
 3. The tool executes the commands and returns the results to Claude
 4. Claude continues this loop until it determines the task is complete
 5. The agent stops when it returns "**TASK FINISHED**"

+The implementation uses Claude's native tool calling API, which provides a more structured way for the AI to invoke tools compared to parsing text responses.
+This results in a more reliable and cleaner interaction between the AI and the shell commands.

 ## Development